Permission Troubleshooting

 Symptom: Transaction signing fails with permission error

-Cause: Hash permission not granted for transaction signing
+Cause: Specific hash permission not granted for the operation type

 Diagnosis: